jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The people remember.
 England is a realm, and a realm needs a king.

 Charles's son is declared king.
 Charles II rides into London.
 The crowds cheer.
 The banners go back up.
 The theatres reopen.
 Taverns swell.
-All who convicted the king are executed.
+The regicides are hunted.
+The worst are executed.
 England exhales.

 Charles II leans toward the old faith, Catholicism, in a devoutly Protestant England.
 His brother James succeeds him, and wears that foreign faith openly.

+Parliament is furious.

 New Protestant monarchs, William and Mary, are installed—by Parliament, in a Glorious Revolution.

-The Puritans have already fled.
+Many Puritans had already fled the realm.
 More kept leaving.
-Many others join them.
+Others joined them.

 New soil.
 No king.